ReactUnity/core/README.md

 ## Optional Features

-Following dependencies are optional and they are only needed if you are planning to use the corresponding features.
+Following steps are optional and they are only needed if you are planning to use the corresponding features.

 - To use _**border-radius**_ feature, `com.unity.vectorgraphics` module must be added.
+- `REACT_FILE_API` build flag must be defined to set script source to _file_.
+- `REACT_WATCH_OUTSIDE_EDITOR` and `REACT_FILE_API` build flags must be defined to use the watch feature.
+Only works in standalone and when the script source is _file_.
+- `REACT_URL_API` build flag must be defined to set script source to _url_.

 ## Resources and References